Government’s sluggish work on redress perpetuated harm to blood victims – report

 In 2021, the Government commissioned a study to provide advice on a potential compensation framework, but did not fulfil its promise to publish its response to the recommendations alongside their release in 2022 – and has still not done so.

-This delay means the Government’s response has escaped the scrutiny of the inquiry and that “those infected and affected have felt a lack of transparency and openness characteristic of what they have had to face, and have been fighting, for nearly half a century,” the report said.
+This delay means “those infected and affected have felt a lack of transparency and openness characteristic of what they have had to face, and have been fighting, for nearly half a century,” the report said.

-Only in early 2023 – a year after the Government received the recommendations – did a small ministerial group meet for the first time to discuss financial redress, and a new Department of Health and Social Care team was established to analyse the costs.
-It was not until December 2023 that the Government said it was appointing experts to advise it on compensation.

 Sir Brian also criticised ministers’ insistence on waiting for the report to make final decisions on compensation.

-“When the Government knows, as it clearly does, that what happened was a terrible injustice, that people deserve redress, and that lack of redress perpetuates the injustice, then to delay, and thus deny, justice in order to await the ‘full context’ seems hard to justify.”
+“When the Government knows, as it clearly does, that what happened was a terrible injustice, that people deserve redress, and that lack of redress perpetuates the injustice, then to delay, and thus deny, justice in order to await the ‘full context’ seems hard to justify,” he said.

 The report also castigated the historical government response to the emergence of the risks of treating people with contaminated blood and blood products.